shopping-dark-web-2025-zone/shopping-dark-web-2025/README.md

 In 2025, stay vigilant.
 Prioritize security.
 Plase contribute and add stars to this repo.

-Update:  06/11/2025 Fixed broken link, now reachable
+Update: Fixed redirect issues in documentation